Diving in CORON

-WRECK DIVE: OKIKAWU MARU (also known as TAEI MARU)
+WRECK DIVE: OKIKAWa MARU (formerly known as TAiEI MARU)

 A Japanese tanker, approximately 168m long.
 This wreck is totally covered with beautiful corals and offers a large variety of marine-life.
 The deck is between 10m and 16m and is good for wreck dive beginners.
 There are many penetration possibilities for advanced wreck divers including penetrating up the propeller shaft from the outside of the ship all the way into the engine room.
 Strong tidal currents often do affect this wreck.
 Diving in strong currents lets you see the most fish as it creates an exhilarating habitat for a significant and diverse quantity of marine species.
 At the bow you can see a school of snappers and huge bat fish holding position into a slight current.
 Large fish shelter out of the current behind crumpled metal and inside of the deckhouses .There is also a large resident grouper near the bottom.